Jeep Wagoneer: Wagoneer S (2024)

-While the current Wagoneer remains in production, an all-electric vehicle called the Wagoneer S was unveiled in 2024.
-It is a smaller vehicle than the Wagoneer, as well as smaller in exterior dimensions than the current (2024) Jeep Grand Cherokee.
+While the current Grand Wagoneer remains in production, an all-electric vehicle called the Wagoneer S was unveiled in 2024.
+It is a smaller vehicle than the Grand Wagoneer, as well as smaller in exterior dimensions than the current (2024) Jeep Grand Cherokee.
 The power output is 600 hp, coming from two electric motors, allowing it to accelerate from 0 to 60 mph in 3.4 seconds, which is faster than the Grand Cherokee Trackhawk.
 The gross battery capacity is slightly over 100 kWh.
 Multiple journalists made references to the Range Rover brand, either in a positive or a negative sense, when describing the vehicle.

-Although first launched in North America, the Wagoneer S will also go on sale in other markets, including Europe, according to the manufacturer.
+Although first launched in North America, the Wagoneer S also went on sale in other markets, including Europe, according to the manufacturer.